 Total revenue increased \$19,541 during the three months ended June 30, 2018 compared to the three months ended June 30, 2017, due to higher lease income and maintenance revenue driven by the acquisition and placement of aviation assets on lease.
-Lease income increased by \$13,624 mainly due to an increase in (i) aircraft lease income of \$8,471 primarily driven by the addition of 27 aircraft on lease and (ii) engine lease income of \$5,153 primarily driven by an increase in the number of engines which have generated revenue during the quarter from 68 in the three months ended June 30, 2017 to 99 in the three months ended June 30, 2018.
+Lease income increased by \$13,624 mainly due to an increase in (i) aircraft lease income of \$8,471 primarily driven by the addition of 27 aircraft on lease and (ii) engine lease income of \$5,153 primarily driven by an increase in the number of engines which have generated revenue during the quarter from 68 in the three months ended June 30, 2018.
 Maintenance revenue increased by \$5,112 due to an increase in the number of aircraft and engines on lease.